Syllo/acr/README.md

         (data[i][j+1] + data[i+1][j] + data[i+1][j+2] + data[i+2][j+1]) / 4.;
 ~~~

-Pretend this kernel is part of a simulation to smoothen the data after an other
+Pretend this kernel, a 2D Von Neumann neighbourhood applied P times, is part of
+a simulation to smoothen the data after an other algorithm and that both are
-algorithm and they are called many times.
+called many times.

+If the neighbourhood of the data is between a range of delta you have chosen
-If the data values are close to each other, you obviously does not need to
+wisely, you obviously does not need to smoothen them further.
+This is where ACR
-smoothen them further.
-This is where ACR shines, you can ask him to monitor the
+shines, you can ask him to monitor the "data" array and change the value of the
-"data" array and change the value of the "P" parameter.
-So you can lower its
+"P" parameter.
+This way you can lower the computation overhead by doing less
-value where the data are already close to each other and rise the value where
-they are not.
+pass of this algorithm where it does not matter that much.

 So the by adding the following pragmas, the kernel will automatically generate
 an optimized kernel depending on the data.